robert-debug/nakamoto-plaza/README.md

 ### Home Page

 Once a user has signup or signed in, or navigates to the homepage via the home icon he sees his account home page, which includes a chart of his largest coin holding and of the current value of the coins in his account.
 He can click on those coins to see their value in a chart, or click on the time spans in the upper right hand corner of the chart to see different historical timeframes of data.
+Each page, including the Home page, has a nav bar with buy/sell, transfer, and logout buttons, and a sidebar that has navigational buttons.

 ![Home](https://github.com/robert-debug/nakamoto-plaza/blob/master/react-app/src/image-assets/readme-images/Home.png)